nickbabcock/sff.life/content/blog/a-look-at-jhack-one2-plugin-and-distro/index.md

 ![cpu-power-usage](./cpu-power-usage.png "CPUs power usage.
 Image from www.anandtech.com")

 On the bright side, the graph shows the distro 400 would be able to power a 2700x and 3900x.
 Realistically before running into a power issue, you'd run into a cooling issue as SFF cases aren't known for supporting beefy cooling solutions.
 And keep in mind these power recordings may have been done in an unrealistic torture test without undervolting, so one can be adventurous and push the limits.
-Before you get too excited, the 4pin connector from the distro unit can't be combined with the 4pin connector from the plugin unit to form a pseudo-8pin connector.
+Before you get too excited, the 4pin CPU EPS connector from the distro unit can't be combined with the 4pin connector from the plugin unit to form a pseudo-8pin connector.

 ## The alternatives

 I don't necessarily want to launch into a this vs that with other solutions because I like certain aspects of all of them, but I think it is important view my thought process towards SFF power supplies:

-- FlexATX: (not compatibile with S4M) I have not encountered a FlexATX psu with a satisfactory noise profile, but their power density and ease of use is hard to argue against.
+- FlexATX: (not compatibile with S4M) I have not encountered a FlexATX psu with a satisfactory noise profile (even with a noctua fan mod), but their power density and ease of use is hard to argue against.
+If desired, [some](https://www.reddit.com/r/sffpc/comments/bpnjxg/flexatx_psus_jet_engines/envk3zj?utm_source=share&utm_medium=web2x) have [reported](https://www.reddit.com/r/sffpc/comments/dortql/the_velka_3_build/f5pqzj9?utm_source=share&utm_medium=web2x) that the ENP-7660B 600W is quiet at low loads.
 - Dynamo mini and 360 is the 19v cousin to J-HACK's 12v ONE2 combo.
 Unfortunately, [KMPKT has stalled production](https://smallformfactor.net/forum/threads/dynamo-mini-availability.11063/#post-153595) so long term viability seemed in doubt.
 - [HDPlex 200W DC-ATX](https://hdplex.com/hdplex-200w-dc-atx-power-supply-16v-24v-wide-range-voltage-input.html): An absolute massive plugin unit compared to the ONE2 plugin, which makes it a lot less nimble (I'll have an article forthcoming on this unit).
-If this had been released earlier in the year I have considered picking this up in combination with a [slim 19v brick](https://www.dell.com/en-us/work/shop/dell-240-watt-ac-adapter-for-precision-7730/apd/450-ahhe/pc-accessories?ref=p13n_ena_pdp_vv&c=us&cs=04&l=en&s=bsd).
+If this had been released earlier in the year, I would have considered picking this up in combination with a [slim 19v brick](https://www.dell.com/en-us/work/shop/dell-240-watt-ac-adapter-for-precision-7730/apd/450-ahhe/pc-accessories?ref=p13n_ena_pdp_vv&c=us&cs=04&l=en&s=bsd).
 - [HDPlex 400W DC-ATX](https://hdplex.com/hdplex-400w-hi-fi-dc-atx-power-supply-16v-24v-wide-range-voltage-input.html): This DC-ATX needs a 24pin connector, which most people [recommend getting customized](https://nfc-systems.com/shop-all/skywire) for the S4M, but a recent pinout change [prompted headache](https://www.youtube.com/watch?v=n6gQ5ie2Dw0) for a lot of people.
 I would have only considered this if my gpu, the 1070 Aero ITX, fit brickless with the 400w AC-DC.
 Since it doesn't, using the AC-DC converter, which has a fan as an external brick didn't sit right with me.
 - [G-Unique](https://smallformfactor.net/forum/threads/more-g-unique-bto-psus-are-now-available-direct-order.1983/): The most impressive sff psu modder.
 They make plugin units up to 500W (effectively merging the ONE2 distro 400 and plugin unit in one).
 While most are happy G-Unique customers, others [haven't had as](https://smallformfactor.net/forum/threads/news-about-pico-psu.11225/#post-160177) nice [as an experience](https://smallformfactor.net/forum/threads/custom_mod-case-sx-sxm.1786/page-41#post-132923).
 So as lame as a reason as this is, I felt more comfortable with J-HACK, but if you're considering G-Unique, get G-Unique.
 - SFX: (not compatible with S4M).
 A solid form factor that I'd recommend to most people.
 With J-HACK releasing their [M2427](https://j-hackcompany.com/?product=j-hack-m2427-for-corsair-sf-series) one can now reduce up to 30 wires down to just 7.